itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 	ReferenceCombination:
 		(refs+=[Entities|STRING]+ text+=Text);

 References to entities have the type `STRING`.
 This allows the referencing of entities with a name consisting of multiple words.
-For example the System "printing module".
+For example the System `"printing module"`.

 The core syntax elements of the language are the `Requirement` rules.
 The following rules are the realization of the boilerplate shown in Figure 1.: